Coronavirus: Death toll at 5,000 as Europe becomes epicentre of virus

 WHO Director-General Tedros Adhanom Ghebreyesus said Europe has now become the epicentre of the disease.
 Apart from China, Europe has reported cases and deaths than the rest of the world, he also said.

 He further said that WHO is encouraged that many countries are now acting on the 8 pillars of the UN body's, 'strategic preparedness and response plan.'
 More counties now have a national plan.
-Most are taking a multi sectoral approach and most have laboratory testing capacity.
-WHO has evidence based guidance that every country can use, according to each of the 9 pillars.
+Most are taking a multi-sectoral approach and most have laboratory testing capacity.
+WHO has evidence-based guidance that every country can use, according to each of the 9 pillars.
 We are continuing to support countries to prepare and respond, the WHO director also said.

 Coronavirus: 68-year-old woman dies in Delhi; second casualty in country